Abiola010/Business-Optimization-With-Microsoft-Power-Platform/README.md

 #### **2️⃣ Power Automate – Automating Order Processing**
 - When a new order is submitted, an **automated flow**:
   - Sends a confirmation email to the customer.
-  - Notifies the sales and inventory teams via Microsoft Teams/ outlook.
+  - Notifies the sales and inventory teams via Microsoft Teams/mail.
   - Updates the inventory management system in real time.

 #### **3️⃣ Power BI – Reporting & Analytics**